Code of Conduct

 For presenters: If you do not wish to have your talk or poster shared, please make this clear on your poster or during the presentation.
 Here is a handy symbol:

-By bringing together scientists in the fields of computational biology and bioinformatics, [BC]2 also allows promotion of equality, diversity and inclusion (see box).
-Several actions were undertaken to ensure that [BC]2 is open to all researchers independent of their nationality, career stage or gender and that equal opportunities are provided in our committees, among the speakers, and for participants at large:
+By bringing together scientists in the fields of computational biology and bioinformatics, [BC]2 also allows the promotion of equality, diversity and inclusion (see box).
+Several actions were undertaken to ensure that [BC]2 is open to all researchers independent of their nationality, career stage or gender and that equal opportunity is provided in our committees, among the speakers, and for participants at large:

 - Facilitating exchanges:

-- The possibility of participating virtually is provided to all participants outside of Europe, enabling scientists from low- and middle-income countries to join [BC]2 at reduced costs and organisational efforts (e.g. visa), and reducing the ecological impact associated with long distance flights.
+- The possibility of participating virtually is provided to all participants, enabling scientists from low- and middle-income countries to join [BC]2 at reduced costs and organizational efforts (e.g. visa), and reducing the environmental impact associated with long-distance flights.

-- To specifically allow early career scientists to interact with and benefit from the senior expertise of invited speakers, dedicated networking activities will be organised.
+- To specifically allow early career scientists to interact with and benefit from the senior expertise of invited speakers, dedicated networking activities will be organized.

 - [BC]2 will publish post-meeting statistics on the gender and backgrounds of the attendees.